hiyali/node-crawler-on-mongodb/README.md

-# Puppeteer Crawler
+# Node Puppeteer Crawler

+> This is an example for NodeJS & Puppeteer Crawler on MongoDB with crawling playlists of youtube music Crawl all (ALMOST) songs' information of declared playlists in youtube music

+### Has features below (and more actually):

 * Nodejs + Puppeteer crawler
   * Simple queue
   * Perfect SPA crawling
   * Can crawl multiple sites
-    * - Just focus on one site
+    - Just focus on one site
 * Data management API
 * Mongo Saving
   * Simple DB Api